gohugoio/hugo/content/templates/single-page-templates.md

 `my-first-event.md` is significant because it demonstrates the role of the lookup order in Hugo themes.
 Both the root project directory *and* the `mytheme` themes directory have a file at `_default/single.html`.
 Understanding this order allows you to [customize Hugo themes](/themes/customizing-a-theme/) by creating template files with identical names in your project directory that step in front of theme template files in the lookup.
 This allows you to customize the look and feel of your website while maintaining compatibility with the theme's upstream.
 {{% /note %}}

-## Single-Page Template Files Examples
+## Single Page Template Files Examples

 Content pages are of the type `page` and will therefore have all the [page variables][] and [site variables][] available to use in their templates.